js850/nested_sampling/getting_started.rst

 Running nested sampling on a single node
 ++++++++++++++++++++++++++++++++++++++++

-In practice if one were to run the example provided, which makes use of ``argparse``, he would have to use the following terminal command-line::
+In practice if one were to run the example provided, which makes use of ``argparse``, would have to use the following terminal command-line::

     $python examples/harmonic/run_hparticle.py --nreplicas 1e3 --ndof 3 --nprocs 4 --nsteps 1e3 --stepsize 0.1 --etol 0.01